Class action settlement could pay you for buying chicken in the last decade

 A number of poultry producers were sued and accused of conspiring to restrict the supply and fix the price of chicken.

-Anyone who purchased chicken in Missouri or Illinois from Jan.
-1, 2009 through Dec.
-31, 2020 could be eligible to receive money.
+If you purchased any chicken product in the United States from January 1, 2009, through December 31, 2020, you may be eligible to receive money.

 Here's a link where you can register: www.overchargedforchicken.com